op2rules/wim-hof-breathing-helper/README.md

 ## Compiling a distribution binary manually
 `pip install pyinstaller`

-`pyinstaller --add-data 'audio:audio' --onefile wim-hof.py`
+`pyinstaller --paths ./libvlc --add-data 'audio:audio' --onefile wim-hof.py`

 ### Compiling binary with docker
 First, create a spec file

-`pyi-makespec --add-data 'audio:audio' --onefile wim-hof.py`
+`pyi-makespec --add-binary 'libvlc/*.dll:VLC' --add-data 'audio:audio' --onefile wim-hof.py`

 Then run the following docker image command.
 It will create a dist dir with the binary

 Linux: `docker run -v "$(pwd):/src/" cdrx/pyinstaller-linux:python3`

+Windows needs an updated docker file from the cdrx repo, so we will need to build a new one

+`docker build -f Dockerfile-py3-win64 .`

+and then do these changes: https://github.com/pyinstaller/pyinstaller/issues/4506

 Windows: `docker run -v "$(pwd):/src/" cdrx/pyinstaller-windows:python3`